Vulnerability of Machine Learning Approaches Applied in IoT-based Smart Grid: A Review: Vulnerability of MLsgAPPs

-According to the investigation, the mentioned vulnerabilities are not only theoretical but also would happen in practice.
-For example, NESCOR lists the cyber failure scenarios that might occur in the advanced metering infrastructure (AMI), distributed energy resources (DERs), and wide-area monitoring, protection, and control (WAMPAC) systems \cite{nescor2019attackinstance}.
-The published reports show that the smart meter can be remotely accessed by the installed malware (AMI.3), that the weak encryption used in the communication network is vulnerable to password cracking attacks (AMI.24), that the sensor measurements can be manipulated due to the authentication compromise in data acquisition units (WAMPAC.4), and that the local sensor measurements transmitted through the intersubstation links can be corrupted as well (WAMPAC.11).
+Moreover, the mentioned vulnerabilities are not only theoretical but also would happen in practice.
+For example, The NESCOR lists the cyber failure scenarios that might occur in the AMI and WAMPAC systems \cite{nescor2019attackinstance}.
+The published reports show that the smart meter can be remotely accessed by the installed malware (AMI.3), the weak encryption used in the communication network is vulnerable to the password cracking attack (AMI.24), the sensor measurements can be manipulated due to the authentication compromise in data acquisition units (WAMPAC.4), and that the local sensor measurements transmitted through the intersubstation links can be corrupted as well (WAMPAC.11).
 The BlackEnergy attack on Ukrainian power grid \cite{case2016ukraine} validates that the concerned cyberattacks would happen in real-world power systems.
 It shows that the spear phishing email with a malicious attachment can gain access to the business network of the power utility.
-The SCADA system is also vulnerable that the attacker can open breakers at substations and the communication network is vulnerable that the attacker can obtain the necessary knowledge and find entry points to take over part of operation devices \cite{yan2012commseru}.
+The SCADA system is also vulnerable in that the attacker can open breakers at substations and the communication network is vulnerable in that the attacker can obtain the necessary knowledge and find entry points to take over part of operation devices \cite{yan2012smartgridcomm}.
 The well-designed cyberattacks support the injection of wrong control signals into substations and external data collected from third-party services.